Illinois Parenting Plans For Allocation Of Parental Responsibilities

-Our family law attorneys serve clients in Peoria and Tazewell counties in Central Illinois.
+Our family law attorneys serve clients in Peoria, Tazewell and Woodford Counties and throughout Central Illinois.
 We have handled numerous contested parenting plan matters that involve the allocation of parental responsibilities, meaning the allocation of decision-making (child custody), parenting time (visitation), fathers’ rights and interstate child relocation cases.
 We also have substantial experience dealing with mental health issues, professional evaluators and all of the issues inherent in emotional and physical abuse of children and spouses.

 Negotiating Joint Decision-Making In Your Parenting Plan (Joint Parenting Agreements)